CS-SI/eodag/docs/getting_started_guide/register.rst

     A credit card number must be provided when creating an AWS account because fees apply after a given amount of downloaded data.

+* `earth_search_gcs`: you need HMAC keys for Google Cloud Storage:

+  * Sign in using a `google account <https://accounts.google.com/signin/v2/identifier>`__.

+  * Get or create `HMAC keys <https://cloud.google.com/storage/docs/authentication/hmackeys>`__ for your user account on a project for interoperability API access from this `page <https://console.cloud.google.com/storage/settings;tab=interoperability>`__ (create a default project if none exists).

+  * Add these credentials to the user configuration file.